The Digital Domain of Amateur Radio - Wireless TCP/IP - Amateur Radio Digital Communications (NET-AMPRNET) AMPRNET 188.8.131.52

 Along with the new interface, came policies and an Acceptable Use Agreement.

 This allows those with the capability to enable directly routed subnets via BGP advertisement.
-This will help shed the load on UCSD, and reduce the point of failure.
+This will help shed the load on UCSD, and reduce a single point of failure.

 All of the BGP announcements on the internet that include 44 space can be